AkramUW/LightsOut.cpp/README.md

 ## Implementation

 The Lights out game makes use of the Observer Pattern.
 Each cell in the grid has a set of observers including not only its neighbouring cells but also the GraphicDisplay and the TextDisplay (which was used for testing).
 Each observer has one of two types: <code>All</code> meaning it's subscribed to all events, including when the cell is switched on during initialization, and <code>SwitchOnly</code> which is primarily for neighboring cells to be notified when their neighbour is toggled.

+As can be seen from the video, update speed is an obvious limiation to using X11.